IIoT: Smart manufacturing for efficiency and product safety

 IIoT is a subsector of IoT, which generally describes networked devices.
 While consumers often associate IoT with smart home applications, IIoT focuses on industrial applications.

 Therefore, the focus is on security, reliability, scalability, and data protection.
-Process data is the decisive competitive advantage that companies utilize.
+Processing data is the decisive competitive advantage that companies utilize.

 A general trend is the use of artificial intelligence (AI) and increasing data volumes.
 Therefore, the expansion of data infrastructure (e.g., the 5G network) is crucial.